AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 **Redirection to the Publish Service Endpoint**

-When a request receives a 403 forbidden response the cause is that the request is missing some required headers.
+When a request receives a 403 forbidden response, the cause is that the request is missing some required headers.
 A common cause for this is when a CDN is managing both apex and www domain traffic, but is not adding the correct header for the www domain.
 This problem can be triaged by checking your AEM as a Cloud Service CDN logs and verifying the needed request headers.

 **Too Many Redirects Loop**